The Environmental Health Unit reviews properties for the purpose of approving the site for land divisions when onsite

 administrative rules (pdf)

-regarding onsite water supply and onsite sewage treatment for land division and subdivisions (R560.401 to R560.428).
+regarding onsite water supply and onsite sewage treatment for a land division and subdivisions (R560.401 to R560.428).

 Several criteria are used to determine the suitability of a parcel of land for division.
 Parcels are evaluated to determine if they are large enough to allow for the installation of both onsite sewage treatment systems and onsite water wells with the necessary isolation requirements.
 Soil evaluations determine the suitability of the parcel for onsite sewage treatment systems.
 Parcels with soil permeability above 60 minutes per inch or groundwater signs within 24 inches of the surface are not suitable for onsite sewage treatment, and the land division will be denied.
 Groundwater is evaluated to assure that a long-term drinking water supply can be sustained.
 Neighboring onsite water supplies and test wells are sampled for coliform bacteria, chloride, fluoride, hardness, iron, nitrate, nitrite, sodium, sulfate, and arsenic.
 Expanded testing for other parameters may be required due to proximity to known sites of contamination.
 Onsite water wells must also meet minimum yield criteria.

 There are three different types of evaluations available at this office.

 Pre-Preliminary Evaluation: This evaluation is not required by state law or county regulation but is offered as a service to persons interested in developing a property.
 A developer or landowner often uses this service before purchasing a large parcel of land with intention to divide.
 An application form and all pertinent data that are identified on the application form must be submitted to our office with the appropriate fee.
 Environmental Health will review all data submitted and information in our records, conduct onsite inspections, and issue a written report.
 The report will contain a summary of the suitability of the property for onsite sewage treatment systems and/or onsite water supply systems.